hapify/hapify/docs/troubleshooting.md

 # Troubleshooting

-While using the Hapify CLI/GUI, you may encounter some errors during code generation, templates or models edition and project management
+While using the Hapify CLI/GUI, you may encounter some errors during code generation, template or model edition and project management.

-This guide will list all known errors to help you to get through them.
+This guide will list all known errors to help you resolve them.

 If you find an unknown error, please contact us: [hapify.io/contact](https://www.hapify.io/contact).